 Section 2.
 Proposed Action Groups should be consistent with the purpose of a4a and should address enduring issues for which concrete actions are appropriate and possible.

 Section 3.
-Action Groups may be appointed by the Chairperson with the concurrence of the Leadership Team to address short-term, rapidly developing issues.
+Ad hoc Action Groups may be appointed by the Chairperson with the concurrence of the Leadership Team to address short-term, rapidly developing issues.

 Section 4.
-Action Groups may be dissolved upon request by its organizer to the Leadership Team or be dissolved by the Leadership Team for cause.
+Action Groups may be dissolved upon request by the Action Team to the Leadership Team or be dissolved by the Leadership Team for cause.

 Section 5.
-Descriptions of Action Groups will be attached as an addendum to these by-laws.
+A list of Action Groups will be attached as an addendum to these by-laws.
 That list will be modified as necessary, without any other change to these bylaws, to reflect the current Action Groups.

 Section 1.
-There must be at least six (6) regular a4a meetings with no more than two (2) months between meetings in each calendar year.
+There must be at least six (6) regular a4a meetings in each calendar year.
 Leadership Team meetings shall be held monthly with cancellations authorized by the Chairperson.